 The Cumberland Law Review published its first issue in 1970.
 Subscribers include members of the practicing bar and government, academicians and law libraries.
 In addition, the Cumberland Law Review appears in electronic databases, including Westlaw and Lexis.

-The continuing objective of the Cumberland Law Review’s membership is to publish a professional periodical devoted to legal and law-related issues that can be of use to judges, practitioners, teachers, legislators, students and others interested in the law.
+The continuing objective of the Cumberland Law Review’s membership is to publish a professional periodical devoted to legal issues that can be of use to judges, practitioners, teachers, legislators, students and others interested in the law.
 Only in the legal profession do students have the responsibility for publishing a majority of the contributions to the professional literature.

-One of its primary goals is accuracy in all respects—in propositions of law, points of grammar and usage, forms of citations and, especially well-reasoned analysis.
+One of its primary goals is accuracy in all respects—in propositions of law, points of grammar and usage, forms of citations, and well-reasoned analysis.
 To continue its contribution to the legal community, the Cumberland Law Review must include pieces that cover a broad range of legal topics; that are timely, universal, or both; and that provide helpful, analytical tools for dealing with legal problems.
 Most importantly, the pieces printed should be analytically creative.
 Rather than simply discussing legal developments, Cumberland Law Review pieces should criticize, challenge and attempt to influence the law.
 And occasionally, part or all of an entire issue is devoted to a single legal problem or to a series of related legal issues.

 Cumberland Law Review publishes two issues a year, with individual issues averaging between 250 and 350 pages.
 As may be seen from a quick look through any of its volumes, each issue consists of tributes, articles, essays, notes and comments.

 Complete the following form and send to Cumberland Law Review, Cumberland School of Law, Samford University, 800 Lakeshore Drive, Birmingham, Alabama 35229.
 The form information may also be e-mailed to email@example.com.